 The difference between a .NET and NON-DOTNET assembly is that DOT NET Assembly is an intermediate language format whereas NON .NET assembly is in native code format.

-NON .NET applications can run directly on top of the operating system as NON-DOTNET assembly contains the native code whereas .NET applications run on the top of a virtual environment called as Common Language Runtime (CLR).
+NON .NET applications can run directly on top of the operating system as NON-DOTNET assembly contains the native code whereas .NET applications run on the top of a virtual environment called Common Language Runtime (CLR).
 CLR contains a component called Just-In-Time Compiler (JIT) which will convert the Intermediate language into native code which can be understood by the underlying operating system.

-DOTNET Execution Steps:
+DOT NET Program Execution Steps:

 In .NET, the application execution consists of 2 steps